 For Understanding Society, there will be a consolidated partnership history dataset released through UKDS at the end of this month.
 In the meantime, the historical data is collected in the partnership history module (https://www.understandingsociety.ac.uk/documentation/mainstage/dataset-documentation/wave/7/questionnaire-module/partnershiphistory_w7) when the respondent joins the survey, and the changes between each interview are collected in the annual event history module (https://www.understandingsociety.ac.uk/documentation/mainstage/dataset-documentation/wave/7/questionnaire-module/annualeventhistory_w7) and the data from both is available for each wave in w_indresp.

-#6 Updated by Lydia Palumbo 11 months ago
+#6 Updated by Lydia Palumbo about 1 year ago

 thank you very much for your answer.